yblu7/yblu7/README.md

 Xidian University.
 Before that, I received my B.S. in Information and Computing Science from Wuhan University of Technology.

+Currently, I am an Agent Development Intern at Shopee.

 My work sits at the intersection of agent engineering and backend engineering.

-Currently, I am an Agent Development Intern at Shopee.

 ## Focus

-- Agent systems and tool-using AI
+- Agent engineering
 - Backend engineering
 - Domain adaptation
-- Automatic modulation classification

 ## Featured Project